Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Problem Statement

 \subsubsection{Temporal resolution}

-In the below, we base our exposition on synchronous data representation.
-Consider a continuous-time signal $\sbf(t)$, $0 \leq t \leq t_c$ with a duration $t_c$ seconds, representing a phenomena of interest, such as a spoken keyword.
+\balert{In this section, we define the notion of temporal resolution used in this article.} Consider a continuous-time signal $\sbf(t)$, $0 \leq t \leq t_c$ with a duration $t_c$ seconds, representing a phenomenon of interest, such as a spoken keyword.
 We denote by $\sbf \in \Z^{N \times 1}$ an integer-valued discrete-time sequence extrapolated from $\sbf(t)$ where $N$ is the number of time steps.
-Hence, for a regular discretization of time-axis, which we focus on here, a single time step in $\sbf$ will represent a time duration of $\Delta_N=t_c/N$ seconds.
+Hence, for a regular discretization of the time-axis, which we focus on here, a single time step in $\sbf$ will represent a time duration of $\Delta_N=t_c/N$ seconds.